CogStack/CogStack-SemEHR/README.md

 Surfacing Semantic Data from Clinical Notes in Electronic Health Records for Tailored Care, Trial Recruitment and Clinical Research

 ## updates
+- (22 Dec 2017)  An application paper describing SemEHR has been accepted by [JAMIA](https://academic.oup.com/jamia), titled “SemEHR: A General-purpose Semantic Search System to Surface Semantic Data from Clinical Notes for Tailored Care, Trial Recruitment and Clinical Research”.
 - (17 Nov 2017) Documentations for running SemEHR pipeline and API access have been put in the wiki: https://github.com/CogStack/SemEHR/wiki.
 - (14 Sept 2017) An abstract describing SemEHR toolkit has been accepted to present at [UK Publich Health Science Conference 2017](http://www.ukpublichealthscience.org/) and to be published by [The Lancet](http://www.thelancet.com/).
 - (24 Apr 2017) An SemEHR instance has been deployed on [MIMICIII data](https://mimic.physionet.org/) on 3 VMs of KCL's Rosalind HPC cluster to facilitate researches on this open ICU EHRs.